bzargesg/react_ui/README.md

 ## Running the application

-***Requires a github login in order to log into the service
+***Requires a github login in order to log into the service must add the application at https://github.com/settings/applications/1117286 then in the server file add both a clientID and client Secret
 #### Login
 1. Log in through github then you should land on the use page.
 #### Navigation